 Are European Baby Formulas Safe To Use?This post may contain affiliate links.
+As an Amazon Associate, I earn from qualifying purchases.
 Please read my disclosure.

-Which is why, when the NYT article came out, I was hoping they’d provide a balanced view of the pros and cons of European vs. US formula.
+Which is why, when the NYT article came out, I was hoping they’d provide a balanced view of the pros and cons of the best organic baby formulas made in the US vs. European formula.
 Instead, I found their article to be one-sided, confusing, poorly researched, and misleading.

 What are my objections to the NYT article?
 And where does their reporting fall short?
 Here is a breakdown of the inaccuracies and errors in the piece that are not up to the standard I’d expect to see from the NYT.